ARM-software/astc-encoder/Docs/FormatOverview.md

 # ASTC Format Overview

-Adaptive Scalable Texture Compression (ASTC) is a next-generation lossy texture compression technology developed by Arm and AMD.
+Adaptive Scalable Texture Compression (ASTC) is an advanced lossy texture compression technology developed by Arm and AMD.
 It has been adopted as an official Khronos extension to the OpenGL and OpenGL ES APIs, and as a standard optional feature for the Vulkan API.